Jenniferwonder/obsidian-config/Resources/PKM/06.Obs-Brainstorm and Visualization/Obs-Canvas/怎样可视化梳理知识体系，头脑风暴-Canvas.md

 - !
 But it's still rather time-consuming for me to edit on canvas.
   I had to switch between my mouse and keyboard constantly when editing on canvas.
 I haven't find any ways that can enable me to add card like in Mindmap with hotkeys.
   Are there any better ways to use canvas?
-  I haven't figured out yet. #todo
+  I haven't figured out yet. #Snooze

 ## 相关资源工具